Donate

 Urgency of Urban Heat Adaptation: Role of Nature-based Solutions (NbS)

-UN Office for Disaster Risk Reduction (UNDRR), National Institute of Public Health, Mali, and All India Disaster Mitigation Institute (AIDMI) are jointly organising a roundtable on “Urgency of Urban Heat Adaptation: Role of Nature-based Solutions (NbS)” on Thursday, May 29, 2025, from 04:00 PM to 05:00 PM IST.
+The UN Office for Disaster Risk Reduction (UNDRR), National Institute of Public Health, Mali, and the All India Disaster Mitigation Institute (AIDMI) jointly organised a roundtable on “Urgency of Urban Heat Adaptation: Role of Nature-based Solutions (NbS)” on Thursday, May 29, 2025, from 04:00 PM to 05:00 PM IST.

-It will bring together experts, practitioners, and policymakers to address the rising risks of extreme heat in rapidly urbanising areas.
-Participants will learn how urban heat islands, inadequate infrastructure, and socio-economic vulnerabilities are compounding climate risks across South Asia and how NbS can address the challenges posed by climate change in a sustainable way.
-The roundtable will discuss and emphasise solutions such as early warning systems, nature-based cooling, heat-resilient planning, and community-led action.
-The roundtable will highlight the need for integrated approaches—combining data, design, environmental considerations, and policy—to build equitable urban resilience.
-The event recognises that urgent, inclusive, and collaborative responses are vital to safeguard lives, protect livelihoods, and ensure sustainable development under intensifying heat conditions in cities.
+The roundtable brought together experts, practitioners, and policymakers to address the rising risks of extreme heat in rapidly urbanising areas.
+Participants explored how urban heat islands, inadequate infrastructure, and socio-economic vulnerabilities are compounding climate risks across South Asia and how NbS can help address these challenges in a sustainable way.
+The discussions emphasised solutions such as early warning systems, nature-based cooling, heat-resilient urban planning, and community-led action.
+The event highlighted the need for integrated approaches—combining data, design, environmental considerations, and policy—to build equitable urban resilience.
+It recognised that urgent, inclusive, and collaborative responses are vital to safeguard lives, protect livelihoods, and ensure sustainable development under intensifying urban heat conditions.

-The roundtable will launch a special issue of Southasiadisasters.net on “Urgency of Urban Heat Adaptation” for wider circulation and application.
+The roundtable also marked the launch of a special issue of Southasiadisasters.net on “Urgency of Urban Heat Adaptation” for wider circulation and application.

-2. To promote inclusive, nature-based and community-driven approaches that prioritise the needs of affected populations, including low-income groups, small businesses, and citizens, in heat adaptation planning.
+• To promote inclusive, nature-based, and community-driven approaches that prioritised the needs of affected populations, including low-income groups, small businesses, and urban citizens, in heat adaptation planning.

 📅 Date: Thursday, May 29, 2025